-Your destination offers many free-time activities for culture, sports and entertainment.
-You can find information about what to do and where to go from Asia Exchange and online and at your destination from the university, fellow students, locals and tourist guides.
+Your destination offers many free time activities for culture, sports and entertainment.
+You can find information about what to do and where to go from Asia Exchange as well as online and at your destination from the university, fellow students, locals and tourist guides.
 Remember that you can always ask for advice and Asians are known to be very helpful.